13 Valuable Cookie Jars That Collectors Search For

-You may not have thought twice about that vintage cookie jar that sits in the corner of your kitchen, but we’d advise taking another look.
-Aside from holding fresh cookies, these jars could be a valuable collector’s item in the realm of retro kitchenware.
+You might not give a second thought to that vintage cookie jar that sits in the corner of your kitchen, but we’d advise taking another look.
+In addition to holding fresh cookies, these jars could be a valuable collector’s item in the realm of retro kitchenware.
 Not only are they a functional piece of storage, but they’re often intricately made and reflect some serious attention to detail.
-Let’s take a look at some quirky antique cookie jars that are surprisingly valuable.

-1. Yardbird Racoon Cookie Jar
+2. Yardbird Racoon Cookie Jar

 A ceramic figurine resembling a raccoon, with exaggerated facial features and a textured, dark surface.
 It sits upright with both forepaws placed on its belly.
 The background is plain and dark.